Yingtong-Liu/Yingtong-Liu/index.md

 ### **About me**

-I receivved my Ph.D. from the Department of Computer Science at the University of California, Irvine (UCI) in 2022, advised by [Prof. Ardalan Amiri Sani](https://www.ics.uci.edu/~ardalan/).
-I received my B.Sc. degree from Huazhong University of Science and Technology (HUST), Wuhan, China.
+I receivved my Ph.D. from the Department of Computer Science at the University of California, Irvine (UCI) in August 2022, advised by [Prof. Ardalan Amiri Sani](https://www.ics.uci.edu/~ardalan/).
+I came from China and received my B.Sc. degree from Huazhong University of Science and Technology (HUST).
 Before coming to UCI, I worked with [Prof. Chen Tian](https://cs.nju.edu.cn/tianchen/index.htm) on datacenter networks.
 My hometown is Shangqiu, Henan Province, China.

-My research focuses on the intersection of security, operating systems, and programming analysis.
+My research focused on the intersection of security, operating systems, and programming analysis.
 I am excited about applying programming analysis techniques to secure and improve the implementations of complex softwares people use day to day, with operating system as one example.
+I am now working on using automation to improve Web3 security.

 Aside from work, I enjoy running, hiking, writing, and listening to all kinds of music.

 ### **Contact me**

-_Email:  yingtong at uci dot edu_
+_Email:  liuyingtonghust at gmail dot com_

-_Office:  Donald Bren Hall #3231_

 ### **Publications**